 Since this uses the as3crypto library, which is licensed under the New BSD license, I’m not entirely sure what that means for my code.
 I’d like to say mine’s MIT, but if I have to say it’s New BSD (which is almost just as flexible), then I guess I’ll say it’s New BSD.
 I think that really just means that I need to include the license file that contains copyright information in it when I redistribute the as3crypto library (which I have done).
 So you can pretty much do whatever you want.

-Here's a demo video of tileUI Desktop running as an AIR app.
-The video shows drag and drop of local files into tileUI, drag and drop photos from iPhoto, using motion detection on a webcam to take pictures, extracting contents of a zip archive and removing a subset of tiles from a stack.
-Audio is…
+- Here's a demo video of tileUI Desktop running as an AIR app.
+The video shows drag and drop of local files into tileUI, drag and drop photos from iPhoto, using motion detection on a webcam to take pictures, extracting contents of a zip archive and removing a subset of tiles…

-For various reasons, which I may or may not discuss in the future, I will not be entering TileUI into the AirDerby contest.
+- For various reasons, which I may or may not discuss in the future, I will not be entering TileUI into the AirDerby contest.
 Good luck to everyone entering the contest.
-My AIR app would've kicked your AIR app's ass :P Anyone want to just give me $100,000 so I can travel the world?
-The future…
+My AIR app would've kicked your AIR app's ass :P Anyone want to just give me $100,000 so I can…